Kebirna/holbertonschool-low_level_programming/Shell_sandbox/README.md

 See also the list of contributors who participated in this project.

 ## License
-This project is not licensed
+This project is not licensed.

 ## Acknowledgments
 To our families, for whom all the effort is worth it.